bovem/bovem.github.io/content/openshift/container-architecture/index.md

 Maybe in the future containers can have a different time than their host.

 ## Control Groups (Cgroups)
-A **control group** is created to effectively allocate resources of the OS to the processes residing in it.
+A **control group** is created to effectively allocate resources of host its processes.
 These Cgroups are hierarchical i.e. a child Cgroup could be spawned from the parent and it will inherit its certain attributes.

 By creating a Cgroup a process in it could be prioritized, paused, removed, or resumed based on the resources allocated to it.
 It also helps in monitoring the resources used by particular processes.